-The Vice President of Operations is responsible for the physical aspects of the residence halls, which include heat, lights, plumbing, repair, maintenance, and general improvements of the halls.
-Any damages should be reported immediately to your Resident Assistant.
-Please report furniture in need of repair to prevent further breakage.
-Resident hall directors, supervisors, and facilities staff have the right to enter students' rooms for inspection and maintenance purposes.
-Nails scotch tape, or masking tape may not be used to hang items in the rooms or on woodwork.
+The Physical Plant Lead is responsible for the physical aspects of the residence halls, which include heat, lights, plumbing, repair, maintenance, and general improvements of the halls.
+Any damages should be reported immediately to your Resident Assistant or through a facilities work order ticket.
+Residence Life and facilities staff have the right to enter students' rooms for inspection and maintenance purposes.
+Nails, scotch tape, or masking tape may not be used to hang items in the rooms or on woodwork.
 Plasti-tac or drafting tape may be used.
 Tape marks caused by rug tape must be removed from the floor.
-Contact the facilities department to have objects removed from drains.